raizen74/aws-sysops/README.md

 - Auto-mounting when an EC2 instance reboots

 Amazon EFS supports two forms of encryption for file systems, **encryption of data in transit** and **encryption at rest**.
 You can enable encryption of data at rest when creating an Amazon EFS file system.
 You can enable encryption of data in transit when you mount the file system.

+**Important info about EFS**:
+- To migrate data from unencrypted EFS to encrypted EFS use `AWS DataSync`.
+- To **enable Max I/O on an EFS drive**, you must perform a migration (cannot be done inplace)

+EFS - CW Metrics:
+- PercentIOLimit
+- BurstCreditBalance
+- StorageBytes
 ## Storage Gateway
+**Troubleshooting**

+Storage Gateway Maintenance:
+- File Gateway: Restart the Storage Gateway VM
+- Volume and Tape Gateway: Stop and Start

+Storage GW - Activations, 2 Options:
+- Using GW VM CLI
+- Make a request to Gateway VM port 80 from AWS

+Troubleshooting Activation:
+- Make sure the GW has port 80 open
+- Check GW time is correct, sync time with NTP

+Volume GW cache mode, you want:
+- `CacheHitPercent` high
+- `CachePercentUsed` low, if high you create a larger cache disk by cloning to a new volume of larger size and select the new disk as cached volume

 If your gateway or virtual machine malfunctions
 - you can recover data that has been uploaded to AWS and stored on a volume in Amazon S3
 - For cached volumes gateways, you recover data from a recovery snapshot